“Shall we, shan’t we?”

 Only a few years later I was diagnosed with Rheumatoid Arthritis and my hands struggled to hold anything, let alone play the piano!

-Today with my bone disease in full force, I can’t even sit at it to attempt to play.
-I’ve held onto it for years now as a memorial of my love of music.
+Today, with my bone disease in full force, I can’t even sit at a piano to attempt to play.
+I held onto mine for years as a memorial of my love of music.

 Music is in my soul, my voice, not in an instrument.
-I’m so thrilled we have found a new home for it where it will be loved, played and cherished.
-It makes letting go so much easier.
+I’m was so thrilled we found a new home for it where it is loved, played and cherished.
+It made letting go so much easier.

 To this day I still remember her pearls of wisdom.
 One in particular has always stayed with me.
 She took me aside one day, at the age of 18, and said;

 “Sam, as you go through life, remember God is no man’s debtor”

 She gave of her time and her money in such an inspirational way.
 Nothing was too much for her despite having an incredibly difficult and abusive husband.
 She taught me living a life of faith and generosity brings depths of joy and peace that surpasses all understanding.